maximilien/ragme-io/README.md

 # Or install dependencies separately
 pip install torch>=2.0.0 torchvision>=0.15.0
 pip install easyocr pytesseract opencv-python Pillow

+# For AI acceleration with FriendliAI (optional)
+# No additional Python dependencies required - uses HTTP API
 ```

 > **Note**: AI classification requires PyTorch, and OCR requires EasyOCR or pytesseract.
 These are optional dependencies.
 Images will still be processed and stored without them, but won't include AI-generated labels or extracted text.
+>
+> **AI Acceleration**: FriendliAI integration provides faster, more accurate image processing.
+Configure your FriendliAI token, team ID, and endpoint in the `.env` file and enable AI acceleration in Settings.

 **💬 Agent Tools:**
 - `write_image_to_collection(image_url)` - Add images from URLs to the collection